Li357/WHS-Server/README.md

 # WHS Server

+**Development has been moved to the [WHS](https://github.com/Li357/WHS) monorepo.**

-Administrator backend for the [WHS App](https://github.com/Li357/WHS) built with TypeScript, Vue, Express, and MongoDB.
+Administrator backend for the [WHS App](https://github.com/Li357/WHS-App) built with TypeScript, Vue, Express, and MongoDB.

 To develop locally, install dependencies (`yarn`) then build (`yarn build`).
 Finally, create a `start.sh` script at the root and export the following env vars: